order now

 When taken orally, metoprolol is almost completely absorbed in the intestine, but is then reduced to about two-thirds by the liver before reaching its target.
 As the drug is excreted relatively quickly by the kidneys (reduced by about half in three and a half hours), extended-release tablets or capsules are often used, which delay the release of metoprolol.
 This means that the level of the drug in the body remains about the same throughout the day and the drug should only be taken once a day.

-SEE ALSO: Where to Buy Felodipine over the counter in the UK
+SEE ALSO: Where to Buy Bisoprolol over the counter in the UK

 When is metoprolol used?